-- Different training sets (ILHt) Each hash function uses a training set of N points that is different and (if possible) disjoint from that of other hash functions.
+Different training sets (ILHt) Each hash function uses a training set of N points that is different and (if possible) disjoint from that of other hash functions.
 We can afford to do this because in binary hashing the training sets are potentially very large, and the computational cost of the optimization limits the training sets to a few thousand points.
-Later we show this outperforms using bootstrapped training sets. - Different feature subsets (ILHf) Each hash function is trained on a random subset of $1 \le d \le D$ features sampled without replacement (so the d features are distinct).
+Later we show this outperforms using bootstrapped training sets.

+Different feature subsets (ILHf) Each hash function is trained on a random subset of 1 < d < Dfeatures sampled without replacement (so the d features are distinct).
 The subsets corresponding to different hash functions may overlap.

-These mechanisms are applicable to other objective functions beyond (4).
-We could also use the same training set but construct differently the weight matrix in (4) (e.g. using different numbers of positive and negative neighbors).
+These mechanisms are applicable to other objective functions beyond (2).
+We could also use the same training set but construct differently the weight matrix in (2) (e.g. using different numbers of positive and negative neighbors).

-Equivalence of objective functions in the single-bit case Several binary hashing objective functions that differ in the general case of b > 1 bits become essentially identical in the b = 1 case.
-For example, expanding the pairwise terms in (1)-(3) (noting that $z_n^2 = 1$ if $z_n \in \{-1, +1\}$):
+Equivalence of objective functions in the single-bit case Several binary hashing objectives that differ in the general case of b>1 bits become essentially identical in the b=1 case.
+For example, expanding the pairwise terms in (1) (noting that $z_n^2=1$ if $z_n\in\{-1,+1\}$ ) gives $L(z_n,z_m;\ y{nm})$ as